DooubleTap/armour/INSTALL.md

 In TELNET make the bot join the 2 channels (console chan and main chan) with .+chan #chan

 you should be AUTOLOGIN, if not, just /hop the room.

+Change your password with: /msg moose newpass nothunter2